-Touching the Return to Factory Settings control, established by the manufacturer.
+Touching the Return to Factory Settings control, will load the default settings established by the manufacturer.

 11 Closing Procedures

 At the Close Phase of the procedure, details of the procedure may be reviewed prior to committing the scans and analysis to local system memory.